-Younger heart age
+A younger heart age

-- Strengthens tendons and ligaments and increases bone density
+Strengthens tendons and ligaments and increases bone density

 After women reach the age of 30, muscle density starts to decrease and the trend continues with ageing.
 Lean body mass can decrease 15 percent between the ages of 30 and 80.
 This loss is accompanied by a decrease in overall strength.
 Follow a well-planned resistance training program that increases the size of muscle fibres and this will help combat the age-related loss of muscle that normally occurs in women.

-- Sense of achievement
+- Gives a sense of achievement

-- Constant challenge
+- Creates a constant challenge

-- Body control and awareness
+- Improves body control and awareness

-- Feeling strong and toned
+- Helps you feel strong and toned

 About the Author